erdogant/pca/docs/source/arrows.rst

 .. code:: python

-	# Set alpha to constant value
+	# The transparancy of the arrows are set on the loading value.
+You can also set it to a constant value.
 	model.biplot(s=0, arrowdict={'alpha': 0.8})

 .. image:: ../figs/wine_arrow_3.png